-TOGETHER

-DELACIONStrategy

-2021 - 25

-STEP UP

-Introduction

-CEO Jude Taylor and Chair of the Board Malcolm Armstrong

-Over the last four years, we have undergone significant change.
+Introduction CEO Jude Taylor and Chair of the Board Malcolm Armstrong Over the last four years, we have undergone significant change.
 We moved to charitable status to improve our organisational efficiency and capacity, we have built influential partnerships and shaped systems, and we have spent more time in our local communities and as a result we have gained a deeper understanding of both place and people.
 However the fact remains, there are far still far too many inactive people in Staffordshire and Stoke-on-Trent and people whose health and wellbeing is being negatively affected by sedentary behaviour.
 The COVID-19 pandemic has focused our attention.
 We have seen the disproportional impact it has had on parts of our population and we have observed an ever growing number of barriers preventing people from accessing physical activity and sport.
 This strategy represents our renewed determination and focus.
 It is the start of journey which will see us focused firmly on the people who need our help the most.
 We will step up to tackle inequality with activity.

-SECTION

-PAGE
+SECTION PAGE

 Who we are 3

 Our journey 4

 What we stand for 6

 Our values 7

 Our place 8

 Challenges facing our communities 10

 Physical Activity behaviours in Staffordshire 12

 Who we are

 Together Active is a local charity which forms part of a national network of 43 Active Partnerships.

 We are funded by Sport England, our local authorities and our universities.
 As a strategic organisation, we work behind the scenes to create the conditions for physical activity and sport to happen across Staffordshire and Stoke-on-Trent.

 We do this by coordinating and commissioning programmes, providing information, advice and guidance and working lobbying and influencing systems to create change.

 The essence of what we do is joining dots, driving improvement and sparking collaborations.

-SECTION
+SECTION PAGE

-Understanding inactivity

-Activity and health for children and young people
+Activity and health for children and young people e 14

+Understanding inactivity 16

-Time for change
+Time for change 18

-Strategic objectives
+Strategic objectives 20

-Delivering change
+Delivering change 22

-Partnerships
+Partnerships 24

-Evaluating success
+Evaluating success 25

-PAGE

-20 22

-25

-Our journey

-Over the last four years, we have undergone some significant changes.
+Our journey Over the last four years, we have undergone some significant changes.